SiliconLabs/wifi_combo_applications/iot-pa-wifi-phy_performance_test_gui/phy_performance_test_gui/README.md

 **NOTE:**

-- Finally, click on **BT Receive Start** button to start receiving the data and **BT Receive Stop** button to stop receiving.
+- Finally, click the **BT Receive Start** button to start receiving the data and **BT Receive Stop** button to stop receiving.
 The graph will be displayed once the **BT Receive Stop** button is pressed.
 The **Save Log** button will download the list of commands executed.
 The **Home** button will navigate to the PHY Performance Test homepage.

 - The **Save Graph** button will be displayed once the **BT Receive Stop** button is pressed, along with Graph.
-Click on the button to download the generated graph.
+Click the **Save Graph** button to download the generated graph.
 It saves the graph into the same folder of the application that is running.

 ### 3.6 BLE Transmit PHY Performance Test Page